ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 #### Discovery Agent

-The Discovery Agent discovers APIs from the Gateway and exposes the APIs in AMPLIFY Central topology and/or in the Unified Catalog.
-As the agent runs continously, it maintains the integrity of AMPLIFY Central based on the gateway changes.
+The Discovery Agent discovers APIs from the Gateway and exposes the APIs in Amplify Central topology and/or in the Unified Catalog.
+As the agent runs continously, it maintains the integrity of Amplify Central based on the gateway changes.
 The agent also helps managing the subscription flow.

 The Discovery Agent includes the following enhancements: